SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 ### Smeltie's

 For Smeltie's straps, the material ELA1300 was used.
-Sadly, this material isn't readily available outside of the EU and UK neighboring countries.
+Unfortunately not widely available outside the EU/UK.
-This material can be found at LeDuc in Europe and various UK based stores.
+This material can be found at LeDuc (Europe) and various UK based stores.
 It is sometimes referred to as Elastic band for underwear/skirts.
 You can recognize it by the lack of longitudinal lines in the material (most elastic bands just have a few rubber threads along the length of the material).